top of page

 Leverage Legal Holds and Automation

-One aspect of compliance that’s often overlooked is enforcing legal holds—essentially freezing specific records so they can’t be altered or deleted during audits, investigations, or legal disputes.
-Therefore, an effective system must have the function to pause automated deletion processes and record all activities during the hold.
-This function will allow for the safeguarding of evidence integrity.
+One often-overlooked aspect of compliance is enforcing legal holds.
+This essentially freezes specific records so they cannot be altered or deleted during audits, investigations, or legal disputes.
+An effective system must have the capability to pause automated deletion processes and record all activities during the hold.
+This function safeguards evidence integrity.

-Automation is an important part of keeping processes consistent and efficient.
-By automating activities such as classifying records and access control, organizations reduce the risk of human error and are able to provide consistent practices across teams.
-Thus, automated processes can therefore identify both a reduction in manual efforts by employees or business owners, as well as promote the proactive identification of compliance risks.
-In this sense, record keeping is no longer simply a reactive activity; it can be a proactive tool as well.
+Automation is crucial for maintaining consistent and efficient processes.
+By automating activities such as classifying records and managing access control, organizations reduce the risk of human error.
+This promotes consistent practices across teams.
+Thus, automated processes can identify both a reduction in manual efforts by employees and promote the proactive identification of compliance risks.
+In this sense, record-keeping is no longer simply a reactive activity; it can also be a proactive tool.

 Blockchain for Data Integrity

-There is a rising trend in applying blockchain technology for time-stamped, immutable records.
-Particularly in high-stakes industries like healthcare.
-These initiatives will have a significant impact on healthcare information sharing protocols.
+There is a rising trend in applying blockchain technology for time-stamped, immutable records, particularly in high-stakes industries like healthcare.
+These initiatives significantly impact healthcare information-sharing protocols.

 Conclusion

-Adhering to the requirements of electronic recordkeeping encompasses more than just compliance.
-It has value to the reputation of an organization, and their customers' trust.
-Compliance is a genuine value proposition for organizations when good data stewardship practices, trusted access, and record integrity, are important considerations.
+Adhering to the requirements of electronic record-keeping encompasses more than just compliance.
+It adds value to an organization’s reputation and builds customer trust.
+Compliance is a genuine value proposition when good data stewardship practices, trusted access, and record integrity are important considerations.

-Regardless of how or when regulations change, organizations will benefit from being transparent, consistent, and secure in their electronic record keeping in an increasingly growing digital world of data.
+Regardless of how or when regulations change, organizations will benefit from being transparent, consistent, and secure in their electronic record-keeping in an increasingly digital world.

 Application to Research Data Management

-All of these electronic record-keeping requirements and considerations apply to the RDM context.
-Principal Investigators (PIs), their teams, and their institutions are held to the same standards of responsible record-keeping.
+All electronic record-keeping requirements and considerations apply to the Research Data Management (RDM) context.
+Principal Investigators (PIs), their teams, and their institutions must adhere to the same standards of responsible record-keeping.
 They are required to develop Data Management Plans (DMPs) that demonstrate adherence to all jurisdictional regulatory data security and privacy standards before they can begin their research.
 These plans are reviewed and must be approved by institutional Research Ethics Boards (REBs) and must satisfy all participants and institutional data security and privacy protocols.

 myLaminin Logo